Schedule Model Components

 |Trigger event when input port value does not update within specified time (Since R2022b)

 |Trigger event when input port value update overwrites unprocessed data (Since R2022b)

 Overview of export-function models and requirements for building models.

-- Create an Export-Function Model
+- Create Export-Function Model

-First step for creating independent functions in the generated code.
+Take the first step for creating independent functions in the generated code.

 - Test Export-Function Model Simulation Using Input Matrix

 Use an input matrix to specify and test function-call event scheduling.

 - Test Export-Function Model Simulation Using Function-Call Generators